johanngan/pmd-bot/dynamicinfo/README.md

 - `state`: The state model object
     - `dungeon`: Subcontainer for "external" information
         - `dungeonID()`: The [dungeon ID](../codes/dungeon.lua) of the current dungeon
+        - `visibilityRadius()`: How far away the player can see enemies in a dark hallway.
+Also controls how many tiles around the leader get revealed on the map during exploration.
         - `floor()`: Current floor number
         - `layout()`: Grid of tiles on the floor, ordered by position.
 Access using `layout()[y][x]`.
         - `stairs()`: Location of stairs on the floor.
 Returns two values (x, y).
 Could be normal or hidden stairs.